 Shavanna Hotel Boutique ($$)

 Boutique doubles, twins and suites with huge king beds and cushiony mattresses await at the Shavanna Hotel Boutique.
-Interiors there are stylish and uber clean, drawing in muted colours with natural woods and concrete tones.
+Interiors are stylish and uber-clean, drawing in muted colours with natural woods and concrete tones.
 Finally, the outside courtyard boasts a large communal pool and lots of space to sunbathe in privacy.

 Hotel Casa Pridda ($$)

 Simple but clean and spacious rooms are the order of the day in Hotel Casa Pridda.
 Located just to the south of Zicatela proper, it offers a good option for escaping the hubbub of the town centre.
 Additionally, some options come with a balcony, and all get access to the medium-sized pool that’s in the central forecourt.
 To be honest, it’s just nice to be in the midst of the palm trees somewhere a little more remote.